EthanWang5512/CS732-wany583/Back-end/Readme.md

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

 ## Properties （Important !）
-In "/src/main/resources/application.properties", please do the following setting:
+Please do some config in file: **"/src/main/resources/application.properties"**, then do the following setting:
 * Default port is 8090 (You can change, if needed)
-* Please config your local mysql information on "spring.datasource.url / username / password"
+* Please config your local mysql information on **"spring.datasource.url / username / password"**
   (In next release, I will package this project in docker.
 Please config your local mysql for now, thank you!)

 ## Prerequisites

 What things you need to install and how to install them.

 * JDK 1.8+